 To provide representation for the carrot community, including the disabled, those with different peel colors, and the misunderstood "rotten" minority.

-Working alongside Chrissi at the production facility, Nathan was one of the first to join the cause and speak out against systemic discrimination.
+Working alongside Chrissi and Sophie at the production facility, Nathan was one of the first to join the cause and speak out against systemic discrimination.
+He has dedicated himself to the research of Carrot Justice.

 A close friend and campaign supporter who has been behind the movement since its inception, helping to craft the Carrot Manifesto.